To create a new list, you first need to be logged in. Having logged in, select 'Create New List' from the My Lists menu.

 If you spot any errors with any of the base lists, or have a different authority you think should be included within BUBO Listing then please Contact Us.

-Self-found lists
+Self-found lists and other list types

 The definition of whether a bird can be considered 'self-found' or not is one that has been discussed many times in the past and there are various sets of 'rules' publicised where the different issues concerned have been considered.
 BUBO Listing does not currently recommend any of these rules, any we may in future produce our own guidelines in discussion with BUBO Listers.
 We feel, however, that simplicity is best.
 In short, if you come across a bird without having acted on prior information concerning the whereabouts of that specific individual of that species, we feel it can be considered self-found.
 This is perhaps too simplified to be clear under every circumstance, but it should do as a good start.

-Sensitive records: whilst the practice of egg-collecting is now carried out by relatively few people in Britain, all keen listers know that it remains a potential threat to be aware of and any sources of information are likely to be perused by egg-collectors looking for information.
+Whilst the practice of egg-collecting is now carried out by relatively few people in Britain, all keen birders know that it remains a potential threat to be aware of, and any sources of information are likely to be perused by egg-collectors looking for information.
 Therefore, we would appeal to all listers to be sensible about the submission of details for rarer nesting species.
-We would recommend that if you wish to add a record of a rarer nesting species from the breeding season, but have any concerns about the information being made public, you should make the location suitably vague (e.g. give just the county, or even leave it at "Site undisclosed").
-It may also be that even giving the date could provide clues as to the location of a rare breeding species, as the egger could see which other sites you had visited on the same date and thus narrow their search.
+We would recommend that if you wish to add a record of a rarer nesting species from the breeding season, but have any concerns about the information being made public, you should mark it as sensitive.
+This will mean that the details (location, date, and comments) of the record will not be visible to anyone else viewing the lists.
+The managers of BUBO Listing will not disclose sensitive records to third parties; we are already used to dealing with sensitive records through other work.
+However, we would certainly encourage the proper submission of such records, such as to your local ornithological recording society, or organisations such as the Rare Breeding Birds Panel in the UK.

 If you copying a list from one authority to another, then only those species where the taxonomic treatment is the same on both authorities are copied.
 If a species is different taxonomically for the new authority then it is not included on the new list.
-It is therefore up to you to use the 'My Lists' option to correctly enter these records (as well as updating or deleting invalid records for the new list).
+It is therefore up to you to use My Lists to correctly enter these records (as well as updating or deleting invalid records).
 In order to help you complete this task, when the list has been copied you will be presented with a list of all the species on the old list that have been 'dropped' from the new list (because they don't exist under the new authority).
 In addition, BUBO Listing will show a list of all the additional species that are available on the new authority.
-We recommend that you copy and paste these lists to a text editor, e.g. Notepad, before you move on to 'Add Species to List'.
-This way it will be easy to ensure that you add all the additional species you have seen.
+These will also be emailed to you.

-The following two examples should make this clearer.
+The following example should make this clearer.

-Example 1: Copying a BOU Britain list to a BOU Norfolk County list initially produces the following:
+Example: Copying a BOU Britain list to a BOU Norfolk County list initially produces the following:

 Assuming you had seen Bewick's Swan but never Whooper Swan in Norfolk you would need to make the following changes to your new Norfolk county list: